Screen Record Protected Videos: 3 Methods and Black-Screen Checks (2026)

 WHAT WE DON'T LIKE

-• This tool is only available on Windows; Mac users are currently unavailable.
+• This tool is available only on Windows, so Mac users need a different workflow.

 WHAT WE LIKE